 Remembering Swami Yogeshananda

-Swami Yogeshananda founded The Eternal Quest when he settled here in the early 1990s.
+Swami Yogeshananda founded The Eternal Quest when he settled here in the Atlanta area in the early 1990s.
 The organization became the Vedanta Center of Atlanta in 1999, when his congregation moved to Tucker, a suburb of Atlanta.

 This page is a collection of memories of the Swami shared with us in words and photographs.